hungrybluedev/math-bot/README.md

 Follow the relevant sections of [this tutorial](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/) by **FreeCodeCamp** to obtain the required token.

 > ⚠️ **WARNING:** Do not share this token with anyone else, especially online.
 Do not add it to a repository.
 If you have done so accidentally, you should regenerate the token immediately.

+### Install Dependencies

+1. (Optional) If you want isolation, create a virtual environment using the `virtialenv` package.
+Install the dependencies when the environment is active.
+2. In the root directory, run `pip install -r requirements.txt`

 ### Prepare `.env` File